AnimMouse/setup-ffmpeg/README.md

       version: 5.1
 ```

 For macOS, specify the major, minor, and patch version.
+Visit [evermeet.cx](https://evermeet.cx/pub/ffmpeg/) for the list of release tags.

 ```yaml
 steps: